 The Assessment Gap: When Standard Tools Fail

-At Haven Health Autism Assessments, we specialize in identifying autism in adults who have been dismissed or missed by traditional assessment approaches.
+At Haven Health Autism Assessments, we specialize in identifying autism in adults who have been dismissed or missed by traditional approaches.

 Understanding High-Masking Autism